 To gain insight into the semantics and comprehension of gender star forms, 100 target words were selected.
 Target words were generic masculines and their specific masculine, specific feminine, and gender star counterparts.
-A one million sentence corpus of contemporary German was created to train semantic vectors using naive discriminative learning (Baayen et al., 2011).
-The corpus consisted of a corpus by Schmitz et al. (2023) with readily annotated traditional forms and excerpts of the online version of the newspaper Tagesspiegel with gender star attestations.
+A 1.6 million sentence corpus of contemporary German was created to train semantic vectors using fastText (Bojanowski et al., 2016).
+The corpus consisted of a corpus by Schmitz et al. (2023) with readily annotated traditional forms, excerpts of the online version of the newspaper Tagesspiegel with gender star attestations, and further linguistic material from the Leizpig Corpora Collection (Goldhahn et al., 2012).
 The semantic vectors were then used in an implementation of linear discriminative learning (Baayen et al., 2019), in which the comprehension process of the mental lexicon was simulated.
-Taken from this simulation were the comprehended semantics as well as measures on the semantic neighbourhoods, the level of semantic coactivation, the comprehension quality, and the comprehension certainty of all target words.
+Comprehended semantic vectors and different semantic measures were extracted from this implementation for further analyses.

 Using cosine similarity as a measure, it was found that the comprehended semantics of gender star forms are significantly closer to those of specific feminines than to those of specific masculines; the opposite was found for generic masculines, confirming previous findings of a masculine bias.
-The extracted measures showed significant effects in predicting reaction times taken from Körner et al. (2022), increasing the model fit when added to the original models by Körner and colleagues, i.e., the measures added explanatory power to the models.
+The extracted measures showed significant effects in predicting reaction times taken from Körner et al. (2022), proportions of female and male exemplars from Kurz & De Mulder (2023), and ratios of men vs. women in social and occupational groups from Schunack & Binanzer (2022b), revealing the nature of the effects found in the original studies.

 The present results show that the semantic content and comprehension of gender star forms is significantly different to that of generic masculines.
-Gender star forms are semantically more similar to female forms, indicating a female bias, and are comprehended differently than generic masculines, accounting for differences in, for example, reaction times.
+Gender star forms are semantically more similar to female forms, indicating a female bias, and are comprehended differently than generic masculines.
 These new insights allow a re-interpretation of previous behavioural findings and will allow a more insightful interpretation of future data.